Mattwen/jekyll-now/about.md

 ### More Information

-This blog is a place for me to document and progress in the world of infrastructure and devops!
+This blog is simply a place to share fun things!

 ### Contact me